karlex7/ML_Covid_Detection/README.md

 ## License

-This project is licensed under the Karlo Hren License - see the LICENSE.md file for details
+This project is licensed under the Karlo Hren License